 Awesome!
 So now your text template is inside of your project!
 So let’s take a look at how to work with it.
 Working with templates in DaVinci Resolve is a lot like using MOGRT files in Premiere Pro, giving you a stylish effect that you can change parameters within a flash.

 To access the items that you can change within these templates, highlight the template that you’re working with, and go up to the inspector window here, making sure that the fusion tab is selected.
 From here you can make changes to different elements depending on the template in question, but for this one, we can change what the text says,

 We can change its color.

 As well as a host of other things.
-But because there’s more elements at play in this template, we have more parameters that we can change.
+But because there are more elements at play in this template, we have more parameters that we can change.

-For this template we can change the color of these light rays here.
+For this template, we can change the color of these light rays here.
 But we can also change a variety of other parameters that influence how the light rays look.
-With each new template, it would be beneficial to explore what each of these parameters do by adjusting them and seeing how they influence your resulting text effect.
+With each new template, it would be beneficial to explore what each of these parameters does by adjusting them and seeing how they influence your resulting text effect.

 Something you may find yourself doing with these text templates is using one and then copying it to add subtle variations while still retaining a cohesive feel to your project.
 We’re happy to say that when you copy and paste one of these template files within your timeline, you can make changes to the new version without impacting the original that it came from, meaning that finishing your video just got even faster!

 Well, that concludes this tutorial.
 I hope you found it helpful, if you did, please give us a thumbs up and if you’d like to see more tutorials please go ahead and subscribe because we’re making new ones all the time.
 We’ve got lots of other Premiere Pro tutorials, After Effects tutorials, filmmaking tutorials, and yes, also tutorials for DaVinci Resolve!